hominoids/SBC_Case_Builder/README.md

 ### Accessories Configuration Entries
 The accessories entries need more explanation because of their input variability.
 For accessories there are 6 classes, “add1”,“sub”,”suball”,”add2”,”model”,”platter” and all use the same command format for various “type”.

-  `"class","type",loc_x,loc_y,loc_z,size_x,size_y,size_z,"face",rotation[],data_1,data_2,"data_3",data_4[]`
+  `"class","type",loc_x,loc_y,loc_z,size_x,size_y,size_z,"face",rotation[],parametrics[],data_1,data_2,"data_3",data_4[]`

 e.g.

-  `"sub","rectangle",3,78,-.1,8,8,5,"bottom",[0,0,0,],0,0,"",[1,1,1,1]`
+  `"sub","rectangle",3,78,-.1,8,8,5,"bottom",[0,0,0,],["sbc",true,true,true],0,0,"",[1,1,1,1]`

-Every type, regardless of it’s class, uses a basic set of variables(loc_x,loc_y,loc_z,”face”,rotation[]) but each type doesn’t necessarily use all available data fields(size_x,size_y,size_z,data_1,data_2,”data_3”,data_4[]). “add1” and “add2” are used to add geometry to the case.
+Every type, regardless of it’s class, uses a basic set of variables(loc_x,loc_y,loc_z,”face”,rotation[],parametrics[]) but each type doesn’t necessarily use all available data fields(size_x,size_y,size_z,data_1,data_2,”data_3”,data_4[]). “add1” and “add2” are used to add geometry to the case.
 The difference is when the addition occurs. “add1” happens at the beginning when the core case geometry is created and add2 happens after all subtractions have occurred. “suball” is used to affect all faces of a case, not just “face”.
 The “face” is the case piece that will be effected by the addition or subtraction.
 The "model" type is for placing supporting accessories in the model view. e.g. hard drives, fans.
 The "platter" type is for adding supporting accessories to the print platter.

+The parametric array specifies the axis to enable for associated parametric positoning.
+An accessory can be associated with the sbc position("sbc"), case offset("case") or uses absolute values if all axises are false

 #### classes: add1, sub, suball, add2, model, platter